-4.5 Policy implementation and dissemination
+4.5 Policy implementation

-As part of the paperwork submitted to the approving body, implementation and communication strategies for any new, revised and/or rescinded policies will be clearly outlined.
-This will include the identification of relevant stakeholders and appropriate notification methods and timelines.
-Responsible officers have overall responsibility for policy implementation and dissemination and will ensure that all stakeholders are fully informed of changes and their implications.
+When seeking approval from the approving body, implementation and communication strategies for any new, revised or rescinded policies are clearly outlined.
+This includes identifying relevant stakeholders and setting agreed dates for implementation.
+Responsible officers ensure that all stakeholders are fully informed of changes and their implications.